Where would content marketing be today without visual graphics like infographics, graphics, and images?

 - The free version allows only one animation and you have no access to their stock photos, but you can always upload your own images.

 Our favourite feature: The ability to edit different formats simultaneously, a feature that’s only available in the premium version.
 In the free version, we love being able to change the banner size as and when you want during editing—from a skyscraper to a box to a banner, everything goes.

 Have a presentation or a visual content project to work on?
 Check out this collection of fascinating data and statistics presented as a slideshow to inspire ideas.

-This tool provides you with beautifully created slides you can use for your next project.
+This visual marketing tool provides you with beautifully created slides you can use for your next project.
 You can ‘copy’ them or adapt them as needed for your reports and presentations.
 Or, simply look through them for creative inspiration!

 Plus, each design comes with its own story—a good example of how to complement visual and text forms in your content marketing material.
 After all, the perfect accessory to an image is quality content writing and vice versa.

 Our favourite feature: You can download the slides and save them as ideas or inspiration.
 If you are a Piktochart user, you can even select and edit templates directly in Piktochart.

 The first time you try Dribbble (yes, there are three ‘b’s), don’t be surprised if you feel a little out of place.